All Episodes

 Well, my condolences for that, dude.

-So yeah, so far everyone just dies from Tragic shit and no Darwin awards.
+So yeah, so far everyone just dies from tragic shit and no Darwin awards.

 Pilot error or something like that.

-But this is straight up the fucking fuel cap came loose.
+The fucking fuel cap came loose.

 Which just happens to be right in front of the windshield.